 6. Once downloaded, it’s time to move the iTunes Setup to the Linux files directory, as shown below.
 Afterward, you shall rename the file to something easy like “iTunesSetup.exe” to remember.

 7. Once done with the above step, it’s time to install iTunes on your Chromebook.
 To install iTunes, you need to execute the following command, but replace “username” with the name of your Chromebook.
-The username that you choose while enabling Linux (Beta) on the first step.
+You choose the username while enabling Linux (Beta) on the first step.
 Furthermore, replace “iTunesSetup.exe” with the name of your file.

 WINEARCH=win32 WINEPREFIX=/home/username/.wine32/ wine iTunesSetup.exe